Lutz Dietzold, CEO of the German Design Council, on sustainable design

 How do you define “sustainable design” and why is it a challenge to define general industry standards for it?

-Sustainable design makes use of savings potential in all stages of production and supply chains, relies on a long life cycle in terms of materiality and function, supports the sustainability message of a brand, ensures long-term corporate success and is accessible to everyone.
+Sustainable design uses savings potential in all production stages and supply chains, relies on a long life cycle in its materiality and function, supports the sustainability message of a brand, ensures long-term corporate success and is accessible to everyone.

-It is therefore initially in the company's own interests to act with foresight and anticipate regulation at an early stage.
-At the UN level, but also here in Germany, there are regulations that drive the transformation.
-But the production methods and technologies used so far do not make it easy to decouple growth and the use of resources.
-This is especially true against the background of a growing world population, falling yield increases in agriculture and simultaneous pollution of ecosystems.
+It is therefore initially in the company's own interest to act with foresight and to anticipate regulation at an early stage.
+At UN level, but also here in Germany, there are regulations as drivers of transformation.
+But the production methods and technologies used up until now have not made it so easy to decouple growth and the use of resources.
+This applies in particular against the background of a growing world population, declining increases in yields in agriculture and simultaneous pollution of ecosystems.

 The German Design Council creates "added brand value through design".
 Why are design and brand development so closely related?

 Design is the distinguishing feature in competition.
-We are experiencing a high level of saturation in the markets; products often seem interchangeable.
-First of all, it is the design language that attracts customers' attention.
-Recognition and trust in a brand are important parameters in building a successful customer relationship.
+We are experiencing a high level of saturation in the markets, products often seem interchangeable.
+First of all, it is the language of form that draws customers' attention.
+Recognisability and trust in a brand are important parameters in building a successful customer relationship.
 A consistent design strategy strengthens brand loyalty if it can be experienced holistically.

 Sustainable design